TRW Law Firm - Enhanced Mega Menu 2025 Edition with Logo & Contact Sidebar

 Close relatives having a blood link to the deceased shall receive the remainder in the sequence in which the Qur’anic partners’ portions were distributed.
 These are known as leftovers.

 Other relatives of the deceased, outside the Qur’an partner and the surviving, are referred to as distant relatives.
 If there is no Qur’anic companion or remnant, they receive the property.
+Here is a proper calculator, through which you can calculate your islamic inheritance.

 Now we’ll look at the specifics of these partners’ roles.